Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 apigateway-openlogging-elk_logstash_1_c6227859a9a4                  /usr/local/bin/docker-entr ...
 Up             0.0.0.0:5044->5044/tcp, 9600/tcp
 elasticsearch1                                                      /usr/local/bin/docker-entr ...
 Up             0.0.0.0:9200->9200/tcp, 0.0.0.0:9300->9300/tcp
 ```
-Depending on the services you enabled/disbaled you see the status.
+Depending on the services you enabled/disbaled you see the status of each container.

 #### Check Filebeat is picking up data
 You need to check the filebeat Log-File within the running docker container.